 If someone who owes you money dies, you may think you are unable to recover those funds.
 However, you can file a claim against the person’s estate in an effort to pay the debt.
-Nevertheless, the process can be difficult, and it takes a skilled attorney to guide you through the process.
-For decades, the estate litigation attorneys of Martin Heller Potempa & Sheppard, PLLC have guided creditors through the process of filing claims against an Estate in Tennessee.
+The process can be difficult, and it takes a skilled attorney to guide you through it.
+For decades, the estate litigation attorneys of Martin Heller Potempa & Sheppard, PLLC have guided creditors through the process of filing claims against an estate in Tennessee.
 We know what deadlines need to be hit and what proof is needed to support your claims.
 We will help you with the documents and, if necessary, represent you in probate court.

 When to File Claims Against an Estate